telerik/xaml-docs/controls/radupload/how-to/use-radin-medium-trust.md

 		</system.WebServer>
 	{{endregion}}

 3. Now you can configure your web site (or the whole web server) to run in Medium Trust level.
-Of course you can script by hand the command for Medium Trust level (see row 66 in the picture bellow);
+Of course you can script by hand the command for Medium Trust level (see row 66 in the picture below);

 	![](images/RadUpload_How_To_Medium_Trust_01.png)